ader1990/openstack-networkd/README.md

         into account, every network reset takes 2 minutes for each existent nic because the DHCP clients need to timeout.
       * cloud-init configdrive tries to rename the interfaces on each reboot, and has to be disabled from doing so.
       * supports add nic
-      * kernel / udev does not support consistent network device naming Linux kernel supports the feature, which is on purpose disabled from grub.
+      * kernel / udev does not support consistent network device naming.
+        Linux kernel supports the feature, which is on purpose disabled from grub.
       * does not support remove nic (similar to Ubuntu 14.04)
       * on reboot, interfaces get renamed to the lowest number.
 Ex: if eth1 is no more, eth2 becomes eth1 on reboot.